sukolsak/molrender3d/README.md

 [![License](http://img.shields.io/badge/license-MIT-blue.svg?style=flat)](./LICENSE)

 A tool for creating macromolecular images and 3D models.
 It is based on [molrender](https://github.com/molstar/molrender), which is based on [Mol\*](https://github.com/molstar/molstar).
-It can create PNG, JPEG, OBJ, and GLB files.
+It can create PNG, JPEG, OBJ, GLB, and USDZ files.

 The tool is being used on [MolAR](https://stanford.edu/~sukolsak/ar/) to create 3D models of proteins for augmented reality.